-SCRI is a major international centre for basic, strategic, and applied research on agricultural, horticultural, and industrial crops and on the underlying biological processes common to all plants.
+basic, strategic, and applied research on agricultural, horticultural, and industrial crops and on the underlying biological processes common to all plants.
 It is the only such institute in Scotland and Northern Britain, and the range of complementary skills assembled at the Institute, from fundamental molecular genetics to glasshouse- and field-trials, with exploitation of the SCRI-based international genetic resources in a region of high phytosanitary conditions, is unique within the UK.

-The science is optimised by a matrix-management system comprising three Themes and nine inter-related research Programmes.
+ment system comprising three Themes and nine inter-related research Programmes.
 Management structures are regularly reviewed to ensure maximum effectiveness of the research at SCRI.